 Strategic Goal & Our Priorities.

 The main interest of this Coalition is to, inter alia, work towards enhanced security and protection of HRDs in the United Republic of Tanzania.
 It also intends to strengthen regional and international interventions to protect and promote the rights and responsibilities of HRDs.
-All that we do is to support the achievement of these goals whereby our priorities are set to achieve the following three outcomes or key result areas – KRAs.
+All that we do is to support the achievement of these goals whereby our priorities are set to achieve the following three strategic outcomes.

 THRDC’s Members and the general public are mobilized and effectively address human rights and HRDs protection issues.
 (MEMBERS AFFAIRS AND PUBLIC ENGAGEMENT)